The Pathmaker Project

 Get Involved

-Countless extraordinary Bucknell woman have plenty of insight to share.
-If you know an alumna whose ideas and accomplishments could help elevate others, nominate them to speak in Pathmaker Leadership Webinar
+Countless extraordinary Bucknell women have insight to share.
+If you know an alumna whose ideas and accomplishments could help elevate others, nominate them to speak in a Pathmaker Leadership webinar.

 Offer a Mock Interview